MohammadSalkhorde/bagh-ferdows-website/README.md

 * User registration and authentication
 * Ticket booking and management
 * Experience sharing and viewing other users' stories
-* Responsive and interactive frontend with JavaScript
+* Basic frontend with minimal styling

 ---